ilyesomrimoh/Database-Notes/README.md

 ## SQL (Structured Query Language)
 Sql is a programming language designed for working with databases, particularly relational databases.

+1. SQL is a **Declarative** programming language which means it focuses on **what** you want to achieve rather than *how* to do it.
+2. You only need to specify the desired result, and the DBMS figures out how to execute it.

 ## Query
 A query is a piece of SQL code executed to retrieve or manipulate data, commonly referred to as "querying the database.